 The testimonials act like promo videos from happy customers who enrolled in the company’s program and closed a real estate deal.

-In these short videos, the customers share their experiences, their biggest wins, and a company review.
+In these social proof examples, the customers share their experiences, their biggest wins, and a company review.

-It provides necessary social proof to website visitors of how effective the programs are.
-It also shows them that if they sign up, they, too, could flip houses.
+It provides necessary social proof to website visitors of the programs' effectiveness.
+It also shows them that if they sign up, they could flip houses.
+Simply ensure the testimonials sound genuine.
+People can be unforgiving and ignore your brand if they discover fake testimonials.

 Image via Instagram